top of page

 Why Terminology

-Using move terminology instead of hundreds of different and varying names allows for faster and more efficient dressage, for both the riders and commanders!
-Move Terminology rids the need of saying a move name and then having to explain what that move consists of, which tends to happen most times a move is called.
-It also rids the need of having to memorize hundreds of different move names and definitions.
+Using Move Terminology instead of hundreds of different move names allows for faster, more efficient dressage for both riders and commanders.
+It eliminates the need to say a move name and then explain what it consists of, which is often required when calling traditional move names.
+It also removes the burden of memorizing hundreds of different move names and definitions.
+By calling the move exactly what it is, riders know immediately what the move entails just by hearing it.

 How It Was Designed